 This guide provides examples of common Accessor usage patterns.
-Accessor aims to make developing custom API classes easy by providing a mechanism to get, set, and watch properties.
+Accessor aims to make developing custom API classes easy by providing a mechanism to get, and set properties.

 The code snippets below include @arcgis/core ES modules (ESM) for use in local builds, and AMD examples in vanilla JavaScript.